 Absolutely not.
 All that needs to change is that we must adjust our areas of responsibility.
 In this case, we are now passing areas without clearing them so each operator has to adjust his area of responsibility and rear security has to be addressed.

 Yes.
 It’s that simple.

 This approach and mindset can be used for any situation.

-Training is greatly enhanced once the principles are internalized.
-They must only be adapted to the changing tactical objectives, as opposed to assuming a different formation for every situation.
-Members learn one formation.
-More accurately, what they learn is a mindset.
-They drill to possess the skills and understanding to morph effectively to every situation and changing environment.
-The training focus becomes one of mindset, threat recognition, and understanding of principles—not chalkboard debates.
+Training is greatly enhanced once the principles are internalized, it only needs to be adapted to the changing tactical objectives as opposed to assuming a different formation for every situation.
+Members learn one formation, more accurately, a mindset and possess the skills and understanding to morph effectively to every situation and changing environment.
+The training focus becomes one of mindset, threat recognition and understanding of principles, not one of chalkboard debates.

-The result is a moving, shape altering mass of tactically and principally sound organisms, each communicating verbally and non-verbally with each other, making tactically and principally sound decisions in harmony with their mission and environment.
+The result is a morphing mass of tactically and principally sound organisms, each communicating verbally and non-verbally with each other, making tactically and principally sound decisions in harmony with their mission and environment.